 Do I Have a Dole Romaine Lettuce Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dole romaine lettuce recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dole romaine lettuce recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled Dole romaine lettuce, you should contact our law firm immediately.
 You may be entitled to compensation by filing a listeria food poisoning suit and we can help.